Some links in this post may be affiliate links

 These methods of propagating Asplenium Fern may not be achievable at the home front; in which case propagation is better left to the experts.

-Bird's Nest Fern (Asplenium nidus) may experience some problems indoors caused by improper care.
-The problems include yellowing, death, stunted growth, leaf spots, pests and diseases.
+Bird's Nest Fern (Asplenium nidus) growing problems include yellowing, death, stunted growth, leaf spots, pests and diseases.
 Keep reading for more on these problems and how to fix them.

 Brown dots or lines on the underside of your Bird's Nest Fern are spores which can be used for propagation.
 They indicate that the frond is mature and healthy.